 5. Check for Spelling and Grammar Errors

 No matter how many times I’ve gone through and checked my post for spelling and grammar errors, some always seem to slip through the cracks.
 Go through your posts and check for spelling and grammar errors.
 You might be surprised at what you find.

 Interlinking is when you place relevant links to your published blog posts within your post.

 I love interlinking because it’s a great way to put eyes on your other relevant blog posts.
-It’s also a great way to keep readers on your blog.
+It’s also an excellent way to keep readers on your blog.

 To top it off, interlinking is also good for SEO.

 7. Fix Broken Links

 When going through your post, make sure it doesn’t contain any broken links (links that no longer work).
 If you notice any broken links, remove them, or update them.

 You can use the Broken Link Checker plugin to search for and fix any broken links on your WordPress blog.